washington-leadership-academy/wla/README.md

 # Gulp Init Squarespace

 A boilerplate for working with Gulp and Squarespace.
-This repo makes it easy to write Less CSS and ES6 for your Squarespace project; it also ships with some Squarespace specific utility functions.
+This repo makes it easy to write Less CSS (the up-to-date JavaScript version, not the Squarespace version) and ES6 (using Babel for transpiling) for your Squarespace project; it also ships with some Squarespace specific utility functions.

 ## Getting Started